Find an open concrete area that shadows will not pass over during the course of the lesson, and that will not be disturbed by other students.

 Set the stick upright in the bottle.
 (Alternatively use the shadow from a lamp post or sign post.)

-Draw a line along the shadow of the stick and mark the time at the end of it.
+Draw a line along the shadow of the stick (or around the end of the post) and mark the time on the drawing.

 Once they get a sense of how far it will move, students can be asked to start predicting where the shadow may fall after a certain amount of time.
 (No point in asking them to predict before they have some sense, as it will be wild guesses, making them feel successful or not for no reason.)